sukumo28/vscode-audio-preview/README.md

 ## Known Issues

 Feel free to report isuues on github.

-## Release Notes

-### 1.0.0

-Initial release of wav-preview